-If your small business has employees, you need to carry workers’ compensation insurance in Oregon.
+Every business with employees needs to carry workers’ compensation insurance in Oregon.

-Even if you believe that you hire people as independent contractors, you must be sure that they actually meet the legal description of who qualifies.
-The courts have looked at these, and other questions, to determine whether a person is an independent contractor:
+Independent contractors do not need coverage, but Oregon employers who hire independent contractors need to make sure that they meet the legal description.
+The courts have looked at these, and other questions, to determine whether a person is an independent contractor or an employee:

 If you’re not sure that someone is an independent contractor, seek advice from a workers’ compensation consultant to answer your questions.